Search redesign to better define user query, leading to 14% increase in CTR and supporting discovery intent

 END NOTES

-The user’s constraint is the design brief.
-Once I knew Ramesh was a tap-first, type-reluctant user, every design decision had a filter.
-Does this require him to type more?
-No. Does this hide options he needs to discover?
-No. Is this prompt-like enough?
-Yes.
+The user's constraint is the design brief.
+Once I knew Ramesh was tap-first and type-reluctant, every decision had a filter.

 The PM names the feature.
 You solve for the experience.
-That’s not a power struggle.
-It’s a division of expertise.
 Own your half.

-The best design decision I made on this project wasn’t a UI choice.
+The best design decision I made wasn't a UI choice.
+It was asking "why".

 THANK YOU FOR YOUR PATIENCE :)